tonybolanyo/PyroCMS-Contact-Module/readme.md

 #Contact module#

-PyroCMS coms with a core contact module which record a contact log not accesible neither frontend or backend.
+PyroCMS comes with a core contact module which record a contact log not accesible neither frontend nor backend.

 I think is useful view that contact log, so I decided make some changes and here they are.